The cliche – ” Music is a Universal Language ” truly applies to this heart-warming and short inspirational story about a new Irish youth orchestra.

 This method brings together all the members who before they even play together, agree on 18 gestures which help to build communication and build their confidence.

-It will set up in total four ensembles which will use technology such as motion sensors, iPad s and Macbooks.
+It will set up in a total of four ensembles that will use technology such as motion sensors, iPad s and Macbooks.
 This will allow members with specific challenges to access music performance.
 This will help to overcome the barriers that these kids face when trying to access regular types of instruments.

 Jointly funded by the Open Youth Orchestra of Ireland and the Creative Ireland Programme, it hopes to recruit and draw members from all around Ireland.